 Other refugee responses

 When crisis strikes, World Jewish Relief launches emergency appeals to raise funds and provide relevant assistance to those most in need.
-Some of our response includes:
+Some of our refugee crisis response includes:

 2018 Rohingya Refugees.
 1,239 food parcels provided to Rohingya refugees displaced into Bangladesh.